cwchentw/lightweight-cms/content/basic-usage.md

 $ composer install
 ```

 Modify mdcms in any way you like as long as it still runs smoothly.
-You don't require to remove sample posts in *content* directory.
-In contrary, they serve as ready sample data to see whether your changes work.
+You don't require to remove any post in *content* directory.
+They serve as sample data to see whether your changes work.

 You should lint your modification with the following script: